All Episodes

 It is what we have been telling you after all of this started.

-There is no crime, and there is no scandal within the context of getting rid of these eight U.S. attorneys.
+There is no crime and there is no scandal within the context of getting rid of these eight U.S. attorneys.

-That Gonzalez lied about his role, and that constitutes lying to Congress, which is what they try to get Ali North on and a number of other people in the Iran Contra era.
+So the Democrats are trying to create a scandal by saying Gonzalez came up to them and lied, that Gonzalez lied about his role and that constitutes lying to Congress, which is what they tried to get Ollie North on and a number of other people in the Iran-Contra era.

-And then once Gonzalez is uh said to have lied before Congress, which was the meat of Kyle Sampson's testimony today, then Congress can say, well, who else have been lying to us about this and other things?
+And then once Gonzalez is said to have lied before Congress, which was the meat of Kyle Sampson's testimony today, then Congress can say, well, who else have been lying to us about this and other things?

 We need Rove.